sarojthapa2019/bajargebeyaproject/documentation/SOPs.md

 	 - plular nouns (lists) to indicate the entity on the many side
 ## Code documentation
  - Add comments/documentation to classes, interfaces, methods, and when required fields/variables
- - Service and repository interfaces are self explanatory, there is no need for documentation
+ - The methods in Service and Repository interfaces thatare self explanatory, there is no need for documentation
  - For comments/documents, add the following in the comments/documents before classes, interfaces, methods, etc.
 	 - Name
 	 - Date